 by Robert Kovsky (...)
-The current version of the "Time and Paradigms" project is available for download [a .pdf file, 4 MB].
+The current version of the "Times and Paradigms" project is available for download [.pdf file, 4.5 MB].

 Scientific methods treat time as a numerical quantity that can be perfectly represented by a mathematical variable and precisely measured by standardized clocks.
-Such a narrow rigid treatment clashes with the rich flowing texture of temporal forms, tempi and rhythms that personal experience continuously weaves from memories of the past; from movements, feelings and perceptions of the present; and from anticipations of the future.
-"Reversibility" of the mathematical variable clashes with actual life where "the moving finger writes; and, having writ, moves on."
+Such a shallow and rigid treatment ignores the rich flowing texture of temporal forms and rhythms that personal experience continuously weaves from memories of the past; from movements, feelings and perceptions of the present; and from anticipations of the future.
+"Permanence" and "reversibility" of the mathematical variable are contrary to the character of actual life where "the moving finger writes; and, having writ, moves on."
 (Rubaiyat of Omar Khayyam.)

 Principles of freedom distinguish my materialism from scientific materialism.
-Science seems to be committed to a materialism where "theories of mechanics" (e.g., Newton's, Einstein's, statistical, quantum) and "mechanisms" (e.g., chemical, computational) are presumed to describe and control all movements of and changes in material bodies.
+Science seems to be committed to a materialism in which "theories of mechanics" (Newton's, Einstein's, statistical, quantum) and "mechanisms" (chemical, computational) are presumed to describe and control all movements of and changes in material bodies.
 Such mechanical commitments exclude freedom.
 I hold to contrary principles, like those stated in Truesdell's Rational Thermodynamics (2d ed.
 1984) at 424: "Different models have different uses;" and doctrinaire commitments "reflect a failure to come to grips with the real complications of nature.
-Beyond the easiest and long-mastered special cases, nature is too intricate for any inclusive theory."
+Beyond the easiest and long-mastered special cases, nature is too intricate for any inclusive theory.

-I suggest that movements and changes of actual life e.g., itching and scratching confound all-inclusive theories of mechanics.
-While seated, I bend down and my right hand precisely scratches an itch on my left ankle, which lifts to meet the hand.
+I suggest that movements and changes of actual life - e.g., itching and scratching - confound all-inclusive theories of mechanics.
+While seated, I bend down; my right index finger precisely scratches an itch on my left ankle, which lifts to meet the hand.
 I suggest that such itching and scratching is produced in my spine through an exercise of freedom and that all the vertebra in my spine participate in such productions.
 Preening of birds provides a more pointed example.
 I suggest that the feeling of an itch is needed to guide scratching.
-In contrast, no thought or "will" is needed, although thought and will may block movements when socially mandated.
+In contrast, no thought or "will" is needed, although thought and will may block scratching when socially mandated.
 Similarly, a visual goal guides walking movements of the body.
-I suggest that, while producing whole-body movements in their spines in actual time, animal bodies of fish, birds, mammals and human beings exercise freedoms that are excluded from computational or mechanical theories of science.
+I suggest that, while producing whole-body movements in their spines in actual time, animal bodies of fish, birds, squirrels and human beings exercise freedoms that are excluded from computational or mechanical theories of science.
 During an exercise of freedom, an animal body is ready and able to produce multiple possible movements (perhaps including maintenance of a stationary position or steady movement).
 In my models of such bodies, cyclical operations generate recurring critical moments.
 During a critical moment, multiple possible movements change into a single actual movement.

-(...) this "work in progress" version of the "time and paradigms" project is available for download .[4 MB]
+(...)
+The current version of the "Times and Paradigms" project is available for download [.pdf file, 4.5 MB].

 Please see also: